 - The Main Plot, which contains most of the scenes of the story

 - The Subplot, while not the main plot, usually deepens the story and adds another dimension (love stories make up roughly ninety percent of subplots)

 - The Internal Plot, which shows the development of the main character as they grow in maturity or selflessness

 If you want to learn more about how to use subplots, I recommend checking out our full subplot guide here.

 The Components of Plot: Examples

-Harry Potter and the Philosopher’s Stone by J. K. Rowling
+Harry Potter and the Sorcerer's Stone by J. K. Rowling

-- Falling Action: Harry wakes up in the hospital wing.
-The major issue of the story was addressed in the climax, but now, Dumbledore wraps up the few loose ends, tells Harry what happened after, and shares some of the consequences of Harry’s decisions. (“What happened down in the dungeons between you and Professor Quirrell is a complete secret, so, naturally the whole school knows” is one of my favorite lines in any book ever.)
+- Resolution: Harry wakes up in the hospital wing.
+The major issue of the story was addressed in the climax, but now, Dumbledore wraps up the few loose ends, tells Harry what happened, and shares some of the consequences of Harry’s decisions. (“What happened down in the dungeons between you and Professor Quirrell is a complete secret, so, naturally the whole school knows” is one of my favorite lines in any book ever.)
 Oh, and the Gryffindors Win Everything.
 Then, he’s heading back home, looking forward to next year, and while there are still questions and challenges ahead of him, enough has been resolved that the reader can put the book down with a contented sigh.
 (Or in my case, turn right back to page one and start again.
 Ahem.)
 Harry’s new normal has been established.